rage/cyber-security-base-19/data/module-2/part-1/server.md

 should list the existing notes, allow adding new notes, and erasing notes (see `urls.py` for the mapping but do not change it).
 If there are more than 10 notes, the application should only keep the ten most recent ones.

+The test assumes that the text input field containing the note is named `content`.

 Once finished, submit the assignment to the TMC server.